Origin, species, types, agronomic management, food and medicinal uses.

 🔥 In Colombia

-With the starch, mainly in the Colombian departments of Cundinamarca and Huila, achira biscuits, sago bread, various collations, cookies, cakes, noodles and noodles are made.
+Mainly in the Colombian departments of Cundinamarca and Huila, the starch is used to make achira biscuits, sago bread, various collations, cookies, cakes, and noodles.

 Small “ralanderías” still operate in these departments, which are in charge of processing the rhizomes to extract the starch.